aaron-grau/curic/ruby/projects/knights_travails/README.md

 ## Learning Goals

 * Be able to implement your PolyTreeNode to build a path from start to finish
+* Know how to store and traverse a tree
-* Know when and why to use bfs or dfs
+* Know when and why to use BFS vs. DFS

 ## Phase 0: Description